 Grading period averages shall be determined by averaging grades in two categories for each course in the electronic grade book.
 A minimum of two (2) graded assignments in each category per grading period must be recorded.
 Each assignment will count only once in a course.
 However, cross-curricular projects may be recorded by teachers in each participating course.
-Categories and Percentages 70% Classwork (labs/quizzes/classwork/homework) • 30% Assessments (tests/essays/presentations/projects/research)
+Categories and Percentages - 70% Classwork (labs/quizzes/classwork/homework) - 30% Assessments (tests/essays/presentations/projects/research)

-Grades 9-12:

-Grading period averages shall be determined by averaging grades in two categories for each course in the electronic grade book.
+Secondary Grades 9-12: Grading period averages shall be determined by averaging grades in two categories for each course in the electronic grade book.
 A minimum of two (2) graded assignments in each category per grading period must be entered.
 The teacher may double the weight of any assignment in the Classwork category.
 Assessments may not be weighted.
 Regardless of weight, each Classwork assignment counts as only one (1) graded assignment in the category.
-Categories and Percentages - Regular and Pre-AP Classes - 60% Classwork (labs/quizzes/classwork/homework) - 40% Assessments (tests/essays/presentations/projects/research) - Advanced Placement Classes - 50% Classwork (labs/quizzes/classwork/homework) - 50% Assessments (tests/essays/presentations/projects/research) Clarification: To accomplish both the minimum number of eight (8) grades and the distribution by category, a teacher in a regular class may record six (6) classwork grades and two (2) assessments in the grading period.
+Categories and Percentages Regular and Pre-AP/Honors Classes - 60% Classwork (labs/quizzes/classwork/homework) - 40% Assessments (tests/essays/presentations/projects/research) Advanced Placement/Advanced Honors Classes - 50% Classwork (labs/quizzes/classwork/homework) - 50% Assessments (tests/essays/presentations/projects/research) Clarification: To accomplish both the minimum number of eight (8) grades and the distribution by category, a teacher in a regular class may record six (6) classwork grades and two (2) assessments in the grading period.
 Another teacher of a regular class may record 12 classwork grades and four (4) assessments.
 Both teachers would be in compliance with District guidelines.
 With regard to dual enrollment courses, grades recorded by Abilene ISD teachers to the student's high school transcript must follow District guidelines.
 SEMESTER EXAMS/PROJECTS Semester exams/projects will be administered in all high school credit courses [EIA (LOCAL)] offered at middle school and high school campuses.
 The semester exam/project will count as 10% of the semester grade.
 Semester exams/projects will be given in the fall and spring.
-Middle school students taking high school courses may not earn exemption from semester exams/ projects.
-All high school students have the opportunity to qualify for and earn exemptions from semester exams/projects as follows: Grade Maximum Number Attendance Behavior Level of Exemptions 9 th Grade 2 per semester No In School 10 th Grade 3 per semester 90-100 Average = 2 Absences Suspension (ISS), Out 11 th Grade 4 per semester 80-89 Average = 1 Absence of School Suspension 12 th Grade 5 in the fall 75-79 Average = 0 Absences (OSS) or DAEP All in the spring placements
+Students in grades 9 through 12 may qualify for exemptions for one or more semester exams.
+Refer to the Abilene ISD 2021-2022 Semester Exam Exemption Policy for details regarding eligibility requirements, the number of allowed exemptions, and answers to frequently asked questions.